-Hands-on Gemini 3 guide covering Thinking Levels, media resolution control, Google Search grounding, and migration tactics with runnable Python examples.
+Complete Gemini 3 guide covering Pro, Flash & Image models, Thinking Levels, Thought Signatures, media resolution, native image generation, and migration tactics with Python examples.
+Updated December 2025.

 I still remember the late nights at WebSearchAPI.ai refactoring our retrieval pipeline for Gemini 1.5 Pro.
 We thought the 1M-token window was the endgame—until Gemini 3 landed and made reasoning control, multimodal efficiency, and agent workflows feel programmable again.